Fei-au/lc/leetcode.md

 - Backtracking
   - Check valid at the beginning of the function
   - Iterate next valid steps, place valid position, recursively call, remove valid position
+  - Set the cur valid step to certain invalid value, and then recursive, after that, recover the value

 - Divide and conquer
   1. Divide, Divide the problem into a set of subproblems